Bha-Gu/theme/README.md

 You may also remove the LICENCE and README files before installing.

-You may make a link the vender logo at

-"/sys/firmware/acpi/bgrt/image"

-to

-"/usr/share/plymouth/themes/theme/logo.png"

 To install the theme run

 sudo plymouth-set-default-theme -R theme